 - Project reports and any necessary accompanying documentation must be submitted, together with the nomination form by the annual deadline – watch for an announcement in News & Events or contact our Archives Advisor.

-- The jury will be selected by the Awards Committee Chair and will be announced before the Award deadline.
+- The judges will be selected by the Awards Committee Chair and will be announced before the Award deadline.

-- The jury, in reaching their decision, will take into account such variables as the size of an institution, staffing/membership levels and project budget.
+- The judges, in reaching their decision, will take into account such variables as the size of an institution, staffing/membership levels and project budget.